codeplaysoftware/syclacademy/README.md

 ## Get Started: Working on the Exercises on Intel Tiber Cloud

-During the tutorial at SC24 we will use the Intel Developer Cloud environment to run through the hands on exercises.
+During the tutorial at SC24 we will use the Intel Tiber Cloud environment to run through the hands on exercises.
+This environment has everything already configured and access to GPUs.

 Set up an account by following the guide [here](https://console.cloud.intel.com/docs/guides/get_started.html).
 Once your account is set up use the [Redeem Coupon](https://console.cloud.intel.com/docs/guides/get_started.html#cloud-credits-and-coupons)